Pioneering click chemistry in humans

-Shasqi is leveraging the power of Nobel-prize winning technology, click chemistry, to activate cancer treatments at the site of the tumor.
-This approach has the potential to expand the therapeutic index of cancer drugs, while enhancing safety and toxicity.
+Shasqi is leveraging the power of Nobel Prize winning technology, click chemistry, to activate cancer treatments at the site of the tumor.
+This approach has the potential to expand the therapeutic index of cancer drugs, while enhancing safety and minimizing toxicity.

 We are the only company using click chemistry in humans and are rapidly advancing our pipeline with a Phase 2 study in progress for our lead product.

 Click Activated Protodrugs Against Cancer (CAPAC™)